seiyar81/phpui/README.md

-PHPUi : Open source PHP Library that let you manage CSS and JS code from behind.
+PHPUi : Open source PHP Library that let you manage CSS and JS code from the server-side.
 =======================================================

 Overview